swiftlang/vscode-swift/docs/settings.md

 - **Runtime Path**

 Where to find Swift runtime libraries.
 This is mainly of use when these libraries cannot be discovered via the RPATH.
 On Windows the runtime path is added to the `Path` environment variable.
 This is of less use on macOS and Linux but will be added to `DYLD_LIBRARY_PATH` and `LD_LIBRARY_PATH` environment variables respectively on each platform.
+This is of use when supporting non-standard SDK layouts on Windows

 - **SDK**

 The path of the target SDK to compile against.
 The default SDK is determined by the environment on macOS and Windows.
+This is of use when supporting non-standard SDK layouts on Windows and using custom SDKs.

 - **Diagnostics**